matplotlib/matplotlib/doc/users/github_stats.rst

 Github Stats
 ============

-GitHub stats for 2015/02/16 - 2016/07/02 (tag: v1.4.3)
+GitHub stats for 2014/08/26 - 2016/09/08 (tag: v1.4.0)

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 807 issues and merged 894 pull requests.
+We closed 1189 issues and merged 1214 pull requests.

-The following 316 authors contributed 5340 commits.
+The following 360 authors contributed 6335 commits.

+* AbdealiJK
 * Acanthostega
-* Adrien F Vincent
+* Adrien Chardon
-* Adrien F. VINCENT
+* Adrien F. Vincent
 * Adrien VINCENT
-* afvincent
 * Alan Du
 * Alberto
 * alex